BZAStudent/IS4246-G12-Model/README.md

 Click the badge below to open and execute the notebook directly:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/BZAStudent/IS4246-G12-Model/blob/main/IS4246_Model_pynb.ipynb)

-1. Under section 2, change the dataset location to the appropriate folder.
+1. Run Environment Setup, Imports & Reproducibility and Data Loading & Preprocessing.
+2. Under section 2, a file-picker dialog will appear where you need to select the csv file to upload.
+Please upload the "loan_approval_dataset.csv".
+You can download the loan dataset from the github repo, under "data".
-2. Run all cells sequentially.
+3. Run all cells sequentially.
-3. All generated outputs (metrics, bias plots, and SHAP explanations) will appear under sections 10 – 12.
+4. All generated outputs (metrics, bias plots, and SHAP explanations) will appear under sections 10 – 13.

-### Option 2 — Run Locally

-1. Clone the repo using `git clone https://github.com/BZAStudent/IS4246-G12-Model.git`

-2. Navigate to the project directory with`cd IS4246-G12-Model`

-3. Create a virtual environment with `python -m venv venv`

-4. Activate the virtual environment using `source venv/bin/activate` if using macOS/Linux or `venv\Scripts\activate` if using Windows

-5. Install dependencies with `pip install -r requirements.txt`

-6. run `python is4246_model.py` to run the model

 ---